MarkSheehan72/milestone-project-3/README.md

 * Adding the ability for users to create their own profile.
 As a result of this, users would have their own page with their recipes, and deleting recipes would be locked to the owner of the recipe only.

+* For adding a recipe, I have provided users 10 ingredient slots (which I felt was a sufficient number for the purposes of the project).
+In future, I would like to incorporate a means of allowing users to add additional ingredient slots to the form so as not to restrict them in this way.

 # Technologies Used